chfont/chfont.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Aspiring Researcher | Student | Tinkerer
+subtitle: Graduate Student | Researcher | Software Tinkerer

 profile:
   align: right
-  image: prof_pic.jpg
-  address: Baton Rouge, La, USA

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Hello, I'm an undergraduate researcher pursuing a B.S. in Computer Science, as well as Mathematics, with the ambition of pursuing a Ph.D.
-My research interests primarily lie in <b>Programming Languages</b>, <b>Cybersecurity</b>, and <b>Embedded Systems</b>, and the overlaps between them.
-In more detail, I'm interested in utilizing programming language design and techniques in order to improve the security of cyber-physical systems, which are traditionally written in low-level languages with weak guarantees of safety.

-Currently, I do research with the [IntelliSys Lab](https://intellisys.haow.ca/) at LSU, working on optimizations for serverless computing.
+Hello, I'm a graduate student pursuing a Ph.D. in Computer Science at CU Boulder, more specifically in the area of formal verification and its surrounding fields.
+My interests include formal verification, logic systems, and type theory, and how we can utilize these in order to improve the security and correctness of systems, especially cyber-physical or distributed systems such as robots, or industrial control systems.

+Previously, I received a B.S. in Computer Science, as well as Mathematics, from Louisiana State University.
+This is where I started my research career, working with professors in Computer Science as well as Electrical Engineering, particulary in static analysis and serverless computing.
+My serverless computing work was done with the IntelliSys Lab, largerly focused on optimization in this area.

-Outside of research, I program as a hobby, and am interested in both low-level systems programmming, as well as working with functional programming languages to solve problems I find interesting.
-Overall I'm passionate about learning, and gaining new insight.
+Outside of research, I play chess, and program as a hobby.
+I'm interested in both low-level systems programming, as well as using functional programming languages to solve problems I find interested.
+Overall I'm passionate about learning and gaining new insight.
+I also enjoy reading, in particular science fiction.